Budibase/website/content/blog/may-2021-release/index.md

 ## New table component (remove and add columns)

 The previous table component was powerful but lacked flexibility and was not performant.
 The new table is lightweight, flexible to use, and themeable.
-Most importantly, once you pull in data from your data sources, you can now add and remove tables columns - yay!
+Most importantly, once you pull in data from your data sources, you can now add and remove table columns - yay!
-Additionally, elements of the table are now exposed in the nav tree, allowing you to add components to your tables.
+Additionally, you can now add additional components to your tables.

 \---